All About Custom Built-in Bookshelves and Costs in NYC

 Simple open shelving is the least expensive built-in option.
-While most experts don’t calculate costs per additional drawer or door, generally, the more features you include, the higher the overall cost.
+Most experts don’t calculate costs per additional drawer or door.
+However, the more features you include, the higher the overall cost.
 Glass doors or shelves, a floating desk, and lighting all add cost in time and materials.

 Custom built-ins may conjure up visions of grand homes but, in fact, are great space-savers in smaller homes.
 These cabinets are the touch of millwork to up your storage game in any room.